mjchao/3D-Graphing-Calculator/README.md

 This program uses a right-handed coordinate system, which obeys the right-hand rule.
 Before you rotate your view, we have the following properties:

 * The x-axis goes left (-) to right (+).
 * The y-axis goes into the screen.
-Higher y-coordinates are "farther" away from you.
+Higher y-coordinates are "farther" from you.
 * The z-axis goes bottom (-) to up(+).

 Click on the graph paper to gain focus.
 You can use the keyboard to view the graph in different ways.